Samira1462/testcontainers-with-spring-boot-postgres/README.md

 # Retail Order System with PostgreSQL

 This project is a Spring Boot application that provides a RESTful API for managing retail orders, using PostgreSQL as the database.
+The application is designed to demonstrate the use of Testcontainers for integration testing with a PostgreSQL database, along with Docker for easy deployment.
 ## Features

 * Create, retrieve, update, and delete orders.